emqx/emqx-docs/en_US/changes/known-issues-5.1.0.md

     When uploading files using the file transfer function in a cluster, files uploaded to replica nodes can only be accessed from the node to which they were uploaded.
 Accessing files from the node to which the file is uplaoded resolves the issue.

     > **Workaround:**
-    > Only view and download files through the upload file node.
+    > Only view and download files from the node to which the file is uploaded.

 -   **Listener Port Modification Not Reflected on Dashboard**